 - Don't join the shoulder seam yet.

-Lay out the Merino Wool Fibers
+Step 2: Lay Out the Merino Wool Fibres

 - Begin by laying out the merino wool fibres.
 Create three even layers of wool.